susam/emfy/README.md

     to indent the code.
 The third line requires 10 leading spaces for alignment, so Emacs inserts one tab character followed by two spaces to make the third line look aligned.
-However, this code would look misaligned on another editor with a different `tab-width` setting.
+However, this code would look misaligned with a different `tab-width` setting.
 That's why we configure Emacs to use only spaces to indent and align code.

     Now to verify that the above line of Emacs Lisp code works as expected, uncomment the function call to set `indent-tabs-mode` to